Children in clinical research

-In health care, a clinical trial is a comparison test of a medication or other medical treatment (such as a medical device), versus a placebo (inactive look-alike), other medications or devices, or the standard medical treatment for a patient's condition.

-To be ethical, researchers must obtain the full and voluntary informed consent of participating human subjects.
-If the subject is unable to consent for him/herself, researchers can seek consent from the subject's legally authorized representative.
-For a minor child this is typically a parent or guardian since as under the age of 18 cannot legally give consent to participate in a clinical trial.
+A child in the scarlet fever ward of a hospital is treated with nasal irrigation.

+The participation of children in clinical trials is a practice which is typically more regulated than similar research on adults primarily due to the inability of children to give informed consent.
+The appropriate regulation of clinical trials on children is debated in medical ethics, where the benefits of testing the efficacy of medical treatments on children must be weighed against the harms such trials can cause to their child subjects.

+Doctors and medical researchers who support clinical trials on children highlight the opportunity cost of restricting such trials, as the results such research provides may save lives and reduce suffering in future patients.
+Since some illnesses and medical treatments behave differently in adults and children, relying solely on research performed on adult subjects may be inadequate for the treatment of children.
+On the other hand, researchers also cite the potential of such research to cause harm to children, as those providing consent for minors may have incentives (such as in trials that offer payment for participation), to not act in a child's best interest.

 International standards

 According to International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use Good clinical practice, all trials involving unapproved medical treatments are reviewed for ethics before the study begins.
 These approving groups are typically called Institutional Review Boards (IRB) in the United States, in Europe they are typically called Independent Ethics Committees (IEC).
 The IRB or IEC will review not only the protocol of the trial but also the way that subjects are recruited and the consent form that they sign.
 These groups also examine the incentives given for participation in the trial to ensure that they are not coercive.

 The World Medical Association's Declaration of Helsinki requires researchers to take special care with consent involving vulnerable subject populations which have barriers to informed consent.
 These groups include minors, prisoners, and the mentally ill.